-Dr. Heidi Horsley, LCSW, is a grief expert and the Executive Director and Co-Founder of Open to Hope, an international organization committed to providing hope and resources to grieving people.
-She maintains a private practice in Manhattan, and co-hosts an award winning cable TV and syndicated talk radio show.
+Dr. Heidi Horsley is a grief expert and the Executive Director of Open to Hope, an international organization committed to providing hope and resources to grieving people.
+She co-hosts a weekly award-winning cable television show and podcast.

-Dr. Horsley received clinical training at Manhattan Psychiatric Center, St. Luke’s/Roosevelt Hospital, and California Pacific Medical Center in the adult and child psychiatry departments.
-Her clinical experience includes service in a university counseling center, a residential treatment center, a mental health clinic, a juvenile detention facility, and several school settings.
+Dr. Horsley received clinical training at Manhattan Psychiatric Center, St. Luke’s/Roosevelt Hospital, and California Pacific Medical Center.
 Her research interests focus on grief and loss, and she wrote her doctoral dissertation on the sudden death of a sibling.
-She holds a doctorate in psychology from the University of San Francisco, a master’s degree in mental health counseling from Loyola University in New Orleans, and a master’s degree from the Columbia School of Social Work.
+She holds a PsyD in psychology from the University of San Francisco, an MS in mental health counseling from Loyola University in New Orleans, and an MSW from the Columbia School of Social Work.